 C2.
-Paying a Hired Poor Man His Wages on the Same Day He Labors [Make a Comment]
+Paying a Hired Poor Man His Wages on the Day He Labors or When Due.
+[Make a Comment]

-We are to pay a hired poor man his wages on the same day he labors.
+We are to pay an employee his wages on the same day that he labors or when contractually due.

 This precept is derived from His Word (blessed is He):